phdmajidsepahvand/TED-MKD/README.md

-We evaluate our framework on seven benchmark datasets — MNIST, Fashion-MNIST, CIFAR-10, CIFAR-100, Tiny ImageNet, Oxford-IIIT Pet, and Oxford-Flowers.
+TED-MKD was evaluated on seven benchmark datasets MNIST, Fashion-MNIST, CIFAR-10, CIFAR-100, Tiny ImageNet, Oxford-IIIT Pet, and Oxford-Flowers.
 The results demonstrate consistent improvements over state-of-the-art KD baselines, with notable gains on challenging datasets such as CIFAR-100, Tiny ImageNet, and Oxford-Flowers.

-Our approach provides a robust, scalable, and efficient solution for multi-teacher knowledge distillation, making it suitable for both simple and fine-grained visual recognition tasks.
+TED-MKD provides a robust, scalable, and efficient solution for multi-teacher knowledge distillation, making it suitable for both simple and fine-grained visual recognition tasks.